 TGax Editor: Please modify the 1st and 2nd paragraphs (pg 203 line 26 in D1.1) in this section as follows:

-The BSS Color is an identifier of the BSS and is used to assist a receiving STA in identifying the BSS from which a PPDU originates so that the STA can use the channel access rules as described in 27.9 (Spatial reuse operation) or reduce power consumption as described in 27.14.1 (Intra-PPDU power save for non-AP HE STAs)[CID 3084].
+The BSS Color is an identifier of the BSS and is used to assist a receiving STA in identifying the BSS from which a PPDU originates so that the STA can use the channel access rules as described in 27.9 (Spatial reuse operation) or reduce power consumption as described in 27.14.1 (Intra-PPDU power save for non-AP HE STAs) or update the NAV as described in 27.2.2 (Updating two NAVs)[CID 3084].

-An HE STA transmitting an HE Operation element or a BSS Color Change Announcement element except when the HE STA is a non-AP STA associated with an HE AP shall select a value in the range 1 to 63 to include in either the BSS Color subfield of the HE Operation element or the New BSS Color subfield of the BSS Color Change Announcement element respectively that it transmits and shall maintain that single value of the BSS Color subfield for the lifetime of the BSS.
-BSS[CID 3086, 5387, 6786, 6779, 7166] An non-AP HE STA associated with an HE AP that is transmitting an HE PPDU in a direct path to a DLS or TDLS peer STA shall set the BSS Color subfield of the HE Operation element it transmits to the peer STA to the value indicated in the BSS Color subfield of the HE Operation element received from the HE AP.
+An HE STA transmitting an HE Operation element or a BSS Color Change Announcement element, except when the HE STA is a non-AP STA associated with an HE AP, shall select a value in the range 1 to 63 to include in either the BSS Color subfield of the HE Operation element or the New BSS Color subfield of the BSS Color Change Announcement element respectively that it transmits and shall maintain that single value of the BSS Color subfield for the lifetime of the BSS.
+BSS or until the BSS changes the BSS Color to the new value as described in 27.16.2.1[CID 3086, 5387, 6786, 6779, 7166] An non-AP HE STA associated with an HE AP that is transmitting an HE PPDU in a direct path to a DLS or TDLS peer STA shall set the BSS Color subfield of the HE Operation element it transmits to the peer STA to the value indicated in the BSS Color subfield of the HE Operation element received from the HE AP.

 TGax Editor: Please modify the 9th and 10th paragraphs (pg 204 line 13 in D1.1) in this section as follows:

-All APs that are members of a Multiple BSSID Set element shall use the same BSS color.
+All APs that are members of a Multiple multiple BSSID Set set element shall use the same BSS color.

-An HE AP that decides to discontinue the use of the BSS color for the BSS that it serves, for example, after detecting a BSS color overlap with an OBSS[3088, 9458, 10299], shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform associated STAs that the BSS Color is disabled; otherwise the AP shall set the BSS Color Disabled subfield to 0.
+An HE AP that decides to discontinue the use of the BSS color for the BSS that it serves, for example, after detecting a BSS color overlap with an OBSS (see 27.16.2.2)[3088, 9458, 10299], shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform associated STAs that the BSS Color is disabled; otherwise the AP shall set the BSS Color Disabled subfield to 0.

 Following changes are proposed to resolve CIDs 3088, 9458, 10299